-1. Stop using basic store bought or prescribed soaps and cleansers!
+5. Stop using basic store bought or prescribed soaps and cleansers.
 Even from so called clean companies until you learn to read the ingredients list.
-These are filled with harsh chemicals that will not only strip your skin of its much needed moisture but are known irritants (and many are even known carcinogens) that will only worsen your skin.
+These are filled with harsh chemicals that will not only strip your skin of its much needed moisture but are known irritants that will only worsen your skin.
 Fragrance, colour and texture get prioritised to the detriment of your skin.
 Remember, arsenic is a natural ingredient but would you want to bathe in it?

-And whilst water can be a very useful addition to create a light cream, most moisturisers on the market use it at 70%+ of the total formula leaving you paying for only 30% active ingredients.
+And whilst water can be a very useful addition to create a light cream, most moisturisers on the market use it at 90%+ of the total formula leaving you paying for only 10% (and often far less) active ingredients.
 Search out high quality waterless formulations that use natural butters and oils and ditch the petroleum filled emollients (and definitely the overuse of steroids) your GP is prescribing.

 Ditch anything with:-